Priscilla Richman: Federal judicial service

 Richman had considerable judicial experience as a member of the Texas Supreme Court, and had been rated "Well-Qualified" (highest possible) by the American Bar Association for the Fifth Circuit position.
 According to ABC News reporter Jan Crawford Greenburg, Senate Democrats strategically "targeted outspoken conservatives who were potential Supreme Court picks....their successes in filibustering women, Hispanics, and African Americans in 2003 undermined Bush's plans to replace [retiring U.S. Supreme Court Associate Justice Sandra Day O'Connor] with another woman or a minority."
 Supporters of the Richman nomination asserted that her criticized rulings were often near-unanimous, or simply followed federal precedents.
 Richman was touted as a judicial conservative who would, in the words of President Bush, "interpret the law, not legislate from the bench."

 Opponents, however, criticized her for what they claimed were her conservative positions on contentious social and economic issues, and pro-corporate decisions.
 Democratic Senator Edward Kennedy said President Bush's appointee for Attorney General, Alberto Gonzales, during his service with Richman on the Texas Supreme Court had frequently criticized Richman; Kennedy said Gonzales argued one of Richman's positions taken in dissent would "judicially amend" a statute for the benefit of manufacturers selling defective products.
 On abortion, Richman was criticized by pro-choice groups for her interpretation of Texas's parental-notification law, and for joining a majority decision on overrides only once.

 In May 2005, a compromise was arranged by a bipartisan group of moderate senators called the Gang of 14, which allowed for Richman to finally be given a full Senate vote.
-On May 24, 2005, cloture was invoked on her nomination by a 81–18 vote.
+On May 24, 2005, cloture was invoked on her nomination by an 81–18 vote.
 She was finally confirmed by a 55–43 vote on May 25, 2005.
 Richman was the third judge nominated by Bush to the Fifth Circuit and confirmed by the United States Senate.
 She received her commission on June 3, 2005.
-She has served as the circuit's Chief Judge since 2019.
+She has served as the circuit's Chief Judge from 2019 to 2024.